feenkcom/gtoolkit/README.md

   </div>
 </div>

-## The Moldable Development Environment
+# The Moldable Development Environment
-[Glamorous Toolkit](https://gtoolkit.com) is the Moldable Development environment.
-It empowers you to make systems explainable through experiences tailored for each problem.
+[Glamorous Toolkit](https://gtoolkit.com) is the Moldable Development Environment.
+It empowers you to make systems explainable through contextual micro tools.

-## Get started

-### Install and run
+## Download and run the ready made distribution

 Simply download: https://gtoolkit.com/download.
 The download is a self contained installation made of a Glamorous Toolkit image, a virtual machine, and a few other resources and libraries.
 Now, just run the executable.